Prabha-Singh/AdventureWorks/README.md

-# AdventureWorks
+# Data Source
-A Microsoft database
+AdventureWorks: A Microsoft database

-Problem statement:
+## Project Overview
+This project aims to

+### Tools used:
+- SQL Server
+- Power BI - Data Visualization and report